 Shelter is a start, not a solution.
 From the very first contact, we’re preparing for a bigger goal: a return to the community in permanent housing.
-Our shelters serve families, youth, single women and others experiencing homelessness.
+Our shelters serve families and single women experiencing homelessness.

 I really didn’t start feeling like there was hope until I came to UMOM.